DanielBL01/stock-price-discovery/README.md

 # Stock Price Discovery

 ## Context
-When dealing with stocks, there is a concept called “price discovery”, which is when breaking news comes in and stock prices react.
+When dealing with stocks, there is a concept called [price discovery](https://www.bmo.com/main/personal/investments/learning-centre/how-breaking-news-affects-markets/#:~:text=When%20breaking%20news%20comes%20in,price%20movements%20following%20the%20news.), which is when breaking news comes in and stock prices react.
 As stockholders and investors, It’s important to process as much information as we can, not only of the stocks that we own but also of other companies, their performances and metrics to possibly expand our portfolios to make a profit.

 However, it’s not reasonable to actively go out and search for this information in today’s day and age where